Kagan Publishing & Professional Development

 $3.00

 Download this set for a hands-on, cooperative logic activity to build teamwork and thinking skills.
-Each student on a team of four receives a card with one fantasy character: princess, magician, drag1 more
+Each student on a team of four receives a card with one dinosaur: brontosaurus, triceratops, pterod1 more

 Download this set for a hands-on, cooperative logic activity to build teamwork and thinking skills.
-Each student on a team of four receives a card with one fantasy character: princess, magician, dragon, or unicorn.
+Each student on a team of four receives a card with one dinosaur: brontosaurus, triceratops, pterodactyl, or tyrannosaurus rex.
 The teacher or the team reads clues to figure out how to sequence the four cards.
 Students physically move themselves in the team line up according to the clue.
-For example, “The dragon is on the opposite side as the unicorn.”
+For example, “The flying dinosaur is left of the dinosaur with three horns.”
 Students rearrange themselves with each new clue.
 When they think they solved the sequence, they check their line-up against the answer and celebrate if they got it right.
 The six problems build your students' deductive thinking skills, spatial reasoning, spatial vocabulary, and teamwork skills.
 Includes problems, answers, full-page and quarter-page reproducible cards, and instructions for other cooperative ways to play.

 • Grades: All